GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 # Digital Earth Australia Glossary

 This glossary provides definitions for the terms we use at DEA, including technical terms and program-specific terms.
+(They are in alphabetical order.)

 {#acquisition}
 ## Acquisition